-Short-term and long-term investments
+Short-term investments

-All of the Company's short-term and long-term investments are classified as available-for-sale.
+All of the Company's short-term investments are classified as available-for-sale.
 Available-for-sale debt securities with maturities greater than twelve months are classified as long-term investments when they are not intended for use in current operations.
 Investments in available-for-sale securities are reported at fair value with unrecognized gains (losses), net of tax, as a component of "Accumulated other comprehensive loss" on the Consolidated Balance Sheets.
-The Company monitors its investments for impairment periodically and records appropriate reductions in carrying values when the declines in fair value are determined to be other-than-temporary.